radiantearth/stac-api-spec/item-search/README.md

 client would prefer in the response.
 The OpenAPI specification defines the default and maximum values for this parameter.
 The base specifications define these with a default of 10 and a maximum of 10000, but implementers may choose other values to advertise through their `service-desc` endpoint.
-If the limit parameter value is greater than the advertised maximum limit, the server shall return the maximum possible number of items (ideally, the number as the advertised maximum limit), rather than responding with an error.
+If the limit parameter value is greater than the advertised maximum limit, the server must return the maximum possible number of items (ideally, the number as the advertised maximum limit), rather than responding with an error.

 Only one of either **intersects** or **bbox** may be specified.
 If both are specified, a 400 Bad Request response